 - Child Protection Policy

 If you are being bullied or are worried about someone else you must tell someone.
-Talk to your Form Tutor, your Head of Year, the School Nurse, the Peer Mentors, the Chaplain – just make sure an adult knows, then something can be done to make it stop.
+Talk to your Form Tutor, your Head of Year, the School Nurse, the Peer Mentors, the Counsellor – just make sure an adult knows, then something can be done to make it stop.

 - Anti-Bullying Policy – View the school’s policy on bullying.